Losses01/qmSolver/README.md

 # qmSolver
-Solves 1d Time Independent Schrodinger Equation for an arbitrary potential
+Solves the Hamiltonian of the time Independent Schrodinger Equation for an arbitrary potential

 function qmSolver(x, V, m, num)